jur-ch1k/4_sem_proj/README.md

 2) g++ compiler
 3) makefile

-After cloning repository enter it and use next command to run programm: make run
+After cloning repository, enter it and use next command to run programm: make run